agnes97/test/README.md

 # 𝕄𝕆𝕆𝕍𝕐

 React web application called Moovy, that allows users to serach for their favorite movies.
+You can view it on [moovy-agnes97.netlify.app/](https://moovy-agnes97.netlify.app/).

 ---